-The beautiful screens, portability and simplicity of tablets mean they’re great to use and have become incredibly popular in a short space of time.
+With their beautiful screens, portability and pure simplicity of use, tablets have become incredibly popular in a short space of time.

 In it you'll find out: